 Each Period of a Child’s Development has its Own Needs

-They might have gone through a nightmare with their first baby having had lots of trouble in getting the child enough sleep with hours of screaming before calm was reestablished or difficulties in getting the child to eat correctly or to get the healthy physical development!
+They might have gone through a nightmare with their first baby having had lots of trouble in getting the child enough sleep.
+Hours of screaming before calm was reestablished or difficulties in getting the child to eat correctly or to get healthy physical development!

 Their doctor had diagnosed the first baby with “colic”.
 The horror is seen in the eyes of the parents.

-What I always tried to do was to help the parents to understand the phase of development of their baby was in.
+I always tried to help the parents to understand the phase of development of their baby was in.
 To be understood is calming for the emotions.
 The two first months are essential for the rest of life.

 From new-born to two months :